GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 A FIDO transaction for registration and authentication includes four main steps for each.
 1. **Enroll a FIDO authenticator** with a new online service.
-   1. For services that support a FIDO authenticator, the user is prompted to select an available FIDO option (usually shows up as an option for phone or tablet or a security key).
+   1. For services supporting a FIDO authenticator, the user is prompted to select an available FIDO option (usually available for a phone or tablet or a security key).
 The online service establishes the list of acceptable authenticator options.
-   2. The user unlocks the FIDO authenticator (which is a separate process from unlocking the device) using either a biometric, PIN, or tapping the device.
+   2. The user unlocks the FIDO authenticator (a separate process from unlocking the device) using either a biometric, PIN, or tapping the device.
 This unlocks the device to create a new key pair.
 Any biometric capture or use is on the local device and not shared according to the FIDO specification.
-   3. User's device creates a new public/private key pair unique to the local device, the online service, and the user's account identifier.
+   3. The user's device creates a new public/private key pair unique to the local device, the online service, and the user's account identifier.
-   4. The public key is sent to the online service to register the user and device to the user's account in the service.
+   4. The public key is sent to the online service to register the user and device to the user's account in the online service.
 2. **Login using a FIDO authenticator** process.
    1. The user navigates to the online service and is prompted for the FIDO authenticator.
    2. The online service sends a challenge-response request.
 The user selects the FIDO option used to register with the service.
 They unlock the FIDO authenticator following the method used for enrollment.
    3. The device selects the appropriate user account identifier and key to sign a challenge-response request to the online service.
-   4. The device sends the signed challenge back to the online service which verifies the signature with the user's stored public key.
+   4. The device sends the signed challenge back to the online service, which verifies the signature with the user's stored public key.

 A FIDO authenticator comes in three main types.
-1. Platform authenticator - A TPM chip built into devices.
-Some examples include Apple Face ID and Windows Hello for Business.
+1. Platform authenticator - A type of authenticator built into a client device.
+This can be implemented with hardware, such as a TPM chip, to store the private keys.
+A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
-2. Roaming authenticator - A USB-A or C-based security key that can be used across devices as well as wirelessly over NFC and BT.
+2. Roaming authenticator - Colloquially called a security key, a USB-A or C-based physical device that can be used wirelessly across devices over NFC and BT.
 Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and others.
+If a PIV credential was also FIDO-certified, it would be categorized as a roaming authenticator.
 3. Passkeys - Passkeys are a recent addition to the FIDO2 ecosystem.
-For now, passkeys are similar to a platform authenticator, but the keys are exportable and sharable between devices and people.
-While not desirable in the a workforce identity context, passkeys may be valuable tools for agencies in certain low-assurance situations and other use cases to replace passwords.
+The technical term for a passkey is a discoverable credential in the FIDO specification.
+Passkeys are similar to a platform authenticator, but the keys are exportable and shareable between devices and people.
+While not desirable in a workforce identity context, passkeys may be valuable tools for agencies in certain low-assurance situations and other use cases to replace passwords.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-Since FIDO leverages public key cryptography and is hardware-based it is categorized as either a **single-factor or multi-factor cryptographic device** authenticator type.
+Since FIDO2 leverages public key cryptography and is hardware-based, it is categorized as either a **single-factor or multi-factor cryptographic device** authenticator type in NIST Special Publication 800-63 and could achieve Authenticator Assurance Level 2 or 3.
+The specific level is dependent on multiple criteria with the authenticator as just one piece of an authentication transaction.

 Table 03.
-Advantages and disadvantages of Platform versus Roaming Authenticator
+Advantages and disadvantages of platform versus roaming authenticator
  <table class="usa-table usa-table">
     <style>
         th {text-align: center; vertical-align: middle;}